Dono-Rossi/CSC215/Notes/CPM3and4notes.md

 ### Device Naming in CP/M:

 * CP/M uses logical names for devices, which are easier to refer to than full physical names (e.g., "CRT:" for the operator's console).
-* Logical device names you’ll use:
+* Logical device names to use:
     * CON: (Console, usually your CRT terminal)
     * LST: (List device, usually your line printer)
     * RDR: (Reader device, e.g., card or tape reader)